New studies find small scale urban farms face unlikely competitors

 Understanding the homesteading trend and how it affects urban environments is being researched across the United States.
-In early 2019 Columbus, Ohio released its urban farming study with the desire to address the pain points of small farmers and define the factors that influenced community attitudes towards urban food production.
-Determining the regulatory areas that are in need of modification will be important for small urban farms to succeed.
+In early 2019 Columbus, Ohio released its urban farming study with the desire to address the pain points of small scale farmers and define the factors that influenced community attitudes towards urban food production.
+Determining the regulatory areas that are in need of modification will be important for small scale urban farms to succeed.

 Understanding complex communities

 Interviews, observations, and review board analysis allowed researchers to determine social dynamics.
 Fifteen producers were physically observed by the lead researcher and interviewed in January of 20173.
 The observations allowed researchers to learn about urban farm operations, the individuals conducting the work and their reason for farming.
 Ten of the fifteen operations that participated in the study were woman-owned and eight of the participants had completed a 4-year degree3.
 While annual income was below $10,000 on average, the number of individuals transitioning to community-based business is increasing3.